kuritaka/mydictionaryreader/README.md

-# MyFastDictionary
+# MyDictionaryReader (MyFastDictionary)

+## News
+Changed the project name from MyFastDictionary to MyDictionaryReader

-## What is MyFastDictionary?
+## What is MyDictionaryReader?
-MyFastDictionary is a web system for dictionaries.
+MyDictionaryReader is a web system for dictionaries.
 This is very simple and very useful.

 I made it so that I can search Eijiro's data which is a famous dictionary data in Japan.